 \subsubsection{Detection}

-At each waypoint, an image is taken from top-down perspective.
+At each waypoint, an image is taken from a top-down perspective.
 In this image, objects are detected using YOLOv8. \citep{Jocher2023}.
-YOLOv8 is the eight version of the YOLO (You Only Look Once) family of fully convolutional neural networks for object detection, which predicts both the bounding box coordinates as well as the class probabilities in a single pass through the network.
-The nano version of YOLOv8 is used, which was selected to have low hardware requirements, and allows for detection on-board of a UAV.
+YOLOv8 is the eighth version of the YOLO (You Only Look Once) family of fully convolutional neural networks for object detection, which predicts both the bounding box coordinates as well as the class probabilities in a single pass through the network.
+The nano version of YOLOv8 is used, which was selected to have low hardware requirements, and allows for detection on board a UAV.
 During inference, an image input size of 2048x2048 pixels is used, and the minimum confidence is set to $c_\textrm{reject}$.